Cabbages Cabbage, Mustard & Turnip Greens

 Small Gai Choy

-This cultivar shares the ridged leaves and curved growth habit of large Gai Choy, but is looser, longer, greener and the ridges are less pronounced. it is quite a bit milder and more tender - excellent for stir frys, particularly with pork or chicken.
+This cultivar shares the ridged leaves and curved growth habit of large Gai Choy, but is looser, longer, greener and the ridges are less pronounced. it is quite a bit milder and more tender - excellent for stir fries, particularly with pork or chicken.
 The stems, even large ones are tender.
 Be careful not to overcook, the stems should retain some crunch.
 Actually, it's quite edible raw.
-The photo specimes were purchased from an Asian market in Los Angeles at US $1.78 / pound, and were about 12 inches long.
+I have recently purchased this from an Asian market in Los Angeles (San Gabriel) at 2016 US $0.79 / pound.
+It can be up to 12 inches long, but is usually shorter.

-Sher Li Hon - [Brassica juncea var. multiceps Tsen et Lee)]
+Sher Li Hon Stems, Leaves [Hmong Gai Choy; Sher-lihon, Pak Gat kaan, Kluay (Thai) Brassica juncea var. multiceps Tsen et Lee)]

 These mustard greens are very mild and sweet, and the stems are extremely tender - there is no need to give them a head start over the leaves when cooking unless they are very large.
 Even at 1 inch they are edible and without noticeable fibers.
 The leaves are thin and tender.
 The photo specimens were up to 24 inches long with the largest stem about 1 inch diameter.
 There are other cultivars under this same name that have leaves of different shape.
-Details and Cooking. .
+I have purchased this green from a large Asian market in Los Angeles (San Gabriel) for 2017 US $0.59 / pound.
+Details and Cooking.

-Most Asian greens are turnips, mustards and rapes (though Western head cabbages are increasingly used there).
-The one notable exception is Chinese Broccoli, which is actually a broccoli.
+Most Asian greens are turnips, mustards and rapes.
+Head Cabbages (Brassica oleracea) are European, though increasingly used in Asia - but there is one notable exception - Chinese Broccoli, an Asian green which is actually a true broccoli.

 Gai-lan

-Plants shown here are all edible varieties of Oilseed Rape.
+Plants shown here are all edible varieties of Oilseed Rape (Brassica napus).
 A genetically engineered variety produces Canola oil (a low erucic acid rapeseed oil).
-While most rape grown worldwide is used to produce oil and animal feed, these edible varieties are very fine vegetables indeed, and are now widely available in North American markets serving Asian communities.
-They are particularly noted for the sweetness and tenderness of their stems.
+While most rape grown worldwide is used to produce oil and animal feed, these edible varieties are very fine vegetables indeed.

-Yu Choy - [Oilseed Rape, Chinese Spinach; Pak Kwang Tung Dok (Thai); Yu Choy, Yau Choy (China); Nanohana (Japan), Brassica napus]
+Common Yu Choy Stems, Leaves [Oilseed Rape, Chinese Spinach; Pak Kwang Tung Dok (Thai); Yu Choy, Yau Choy (China); Nanohana (Japan), Brassica napus]

 This is an edible variety of the same plant Canola Oil and Rapeseed Oil are produced from (Canola is a non-toxic low erucic acid rapeseed oil).
 While most rape grown worldwide is used to produce oil and animal feed, the edible variety is used as a vegetable and is now widely available in North American markets serving Asian communities.
 It is particularly noted for the sweetness and tenderness of its stems.